TFerhan/img_processing/README.md

 To use the image processing functions provided in the `Script.py`.
 The script uses standard Python libraries, you may need to install numpy, matplotlib.
 For other informations check the Documentation.

+Make sure you have placed the principal.jpg image in the same directory as the script.

 ## Documentation

 For detailed information about the implementation, usage, and credits, please refer to the rapport.pdf file in this repository.